-How to Quickly Set Up Microsoft Teams Shared Channels
+How to Set up Microsoft Teams Shared Channels W/O Teams Connect

 But, that’s not to say they’re not wanted, needed, or possible to achieve.

 In this post, we’ll assess whether customer demand is there and look at your current options to set up a Microsoft Teams channel across organizations.

 You can share a Teams channel with any members of your organization upon channel creation.
 The channel creator gets prompted to invite all relevant members to a channel.

 There are some caveats around channel and user permissions.
 Your administrator may choose to lockdown channel access to certain departments or users.

 For example, users in the marketing department may not have access to channels shared between the IT department.

 Microsoft Teams has both public and private channels to facilitate this functionality.

 Watch this video to learn how to create and use private channels in Microsoft Teams.